Rethinking Parameter Sharing for LLM Fine-Tuning with Multiple LoRAs: Experiments

+{\bf Baseline methods.} For each task (or client in the federated setting), we first fine-tune LoRA on its own dataset and use the performance as the single-task baseline, denoted as ST Baseline.
+We compare our ALoRA with representative methods, including vanilla LoRA \citep{hulora}, LoHa \citep{yeh2023navigating}, AdaLoRA \citep{zhangadaptive}, MoSLoRA \citep{wu2024mixture}, and HydraLoRA \citep{tian2024hydralora}.
+Although our focus is on parameter sharing in a multi-LoRA structure without relying on task specific information, such as task specific transformation matrices between the LoRA $A$ and $B$ matrices or task specific LoRA modules, we still compare our method with multi-task fine-tuning approaches that explicitly exploit such information, including LoRAMoE~\citep{dou2023loramoe}, MTL-LoRA~\citep{yang2025mtl}, and CoLA~\citep{zhou2025cola}.
+Our ALoRA performs better than or comparably to theses methods.
+Please refer to Appendix~\ref{appx:comparision_extra_mtft} for more details.

-To evaluate performance, we use the following metrics: (1) average accuracy for commonsense reasoning and average ROUGE-1 score for multi-task NLP dataset; and (2) $\Delta m\%$ \citep{maninis2019attentive}, the average per-task performance change against the single-task baseline. $\Delta m\%=\frac{1}{K}\sum_{k=1}^K (-1)^{\delta_k} (M_k-M_0)/M_0\times 100$, where $M_k$ is the performance of $k$-th task under the compared method, $M_0$ is the baseline performance. $\delta_k=1$ if higher values indicate better performance, otherwise $\delta_k=0$.
+{\bf Evaluation metrics.} To evaluate performance, we use the following metrics: (1) average accuracy for commonsense reasoning and average ROUGE-1 score for multi-task NLP dataset; and (2) $\Delta m\%$ \citep{maninis2019attentive}, the average per-task performance change against the single-task baseline. $\Delta m\%=\frac{1}{K}\sum_{k=1}^K (-1)^{\delta_k} (M_k-M_0)/M_0\times 100$, where $M_k$ is the performance of $k$-th task under the compared method, $M_0$ is the baseline performance. $\delta_k=1$ if higher values indicate better performance, otherwise $\delta_k=0$.
 This metric evaluates how well performance is balanced across multiple tasks.

-The results are presented in Tables~\ref{tab:tab2} and~\ref{tab:tab3}.
-ALoRA achieves slightly better average accuracy than existing LoRA variants with the most balanced results in both benchmarks.
-In commonsense reasoning, the hardest task is ARC-C, and ALoRA is the only method that exceeds the single-task baseline.
-In multi-task NLP dataset, the most challenging task is summarization (Sum), where ALoRA effectively mitigates negative influence from other tasks and achieves the best performance on this task.
+{\bf Results.} The results are presented in Tables~\ref{tab:tab2} and~\ref{tab:tab3}.
+ALoRA achieves better average scores than existing LoRA variants with the most balanced results in both benchmarks.
 These results suggest that ALoRA encourages knowledge transfer.